 - Yes immediately displays the result in a new browser window.
-The DB2 Buffer Pool Analyzer - Simulation window is closed. - Cancel returns control to the DB2 Buffer Pool Analyzer Simulation window. - 3.
-Continue with "Viewing the result of a simulation cycle."
+The DB2 Buffer Pool Analyzer -Simulation window is closed. - Cancel returns control to the DB2 Buffer Pool Analyzer Simulation window. - 3.
+Continue with "Viewing the result of a simulation cycle" on page 116.

-Viewing the result of a simulation cycle About this task
+Viewing the result of a simulation cycle